The Definitive Guide to Product-Qualified Leads (PQLs)

 - What causes product usage to decrease?

-- What is the most used feature in our free tier?
+- What is the most used feature in your free tier?

-- At what stage do free tier customers look to upgrade?
+- At what stage do your free-tier customers look to upgrade?

 Building your PQL definition is very similar to any other type of lead scoring because you need to assign positive and negative values to specific product usage data that you want to measure.
 For example, if you know that all new users who create a workspace within 30 days of signing up have a 30% chance of becoming a paying customer, you could award 30 points to users with those attributes.
 Conversely, you could deduct ten points from users who haven't signed into your app within the last week.
 Typically your scoring system should be based on a scale of 1-10 or 0-100, but ultimately the scale you choose to implement doesn't matter.

 In most cases, all of the data to build your PQL definition already lives in your warehouse, which means you need your data team to create a PQL model.
 The first step to building your model is simply defining all the actions a user can take in your product and assigning values.
 From there, you'll need to write some SQL logic.
 Lucky for you, we already created a guide with some SQL to help you get started.

 When Does a User Become a PQL?